 Describe the makeup of your project team and how you were organized to establish goals, plan tasks, and meet the objectives of this project.

 We have the idea of creating a gimbal vehicle since last semester.
 We all believe that this will be a highly intuitive yet challenging project to accomplish, and that is how the teams are formed.
 We all have a general idea of what need to be implement then we adopt the part that we are each good at.
 For completing the project, we distributed different tasks to each team member.
 Zeren was working on building the functions of wireless transmission between controller and vehicle.
-Also, Zeren helped teammates to debug the program of IMU module and improved the time complexity of OLED display module. worked on PCB design, nrf24 wireless module configuration, and motor controller module configuration., Deyuan worked on mainly algorithm part, including mecanum kinematics and hall effect sensor rotary encoder.
+Also, Zeren helped teammates to debug the program of IMU module and improved the time complexity of OLED display module.
+Bohang worked on PCB design, nrf24 wireless module configuration, and motor controller module configuration.
+Deyuan worked on mainly algorithm part, including mecanum kinematics and hall effect sensor rotary encoder.
 Haiwen mainly worked on the gimbal part, including manual control and self-stabilizing functions of the gimbal.

 We believe having frequency conversation would be the key of solving any kind of problem.
 Every time there is certain task the relative free person would go and pick up the task.
 If there are any difficulties encountered, we will have another person join the task trying to figure it out together.
 In the end, everybody would be involved and eventually conquer the problem.